ace-wg/ace-dtls-profile/draft-ietf-ace-dtls-authorize.md

 The PSK mode of this profile offers a distribution mechanism to convey authorization tokens together with a shared secret to a client and a server.
-As this specification aims at constrained devices and uses CoAP [RFC7252] as transfer protocol, at least the ciphersuite TLS\_PSK\_WITH\_AES\_128\_CCM\_8 {{RFC6655}} should be supported.
+As this specification aims at constrained devices and uses CoAP [RFC7252] as transfer protocol, at least the cipher suite TLS\_PSK\_WITH\_AES\_128\_CCM\_8 {{RFC6655}} should be supported.
 The access tokens and the corresponding shared secrets generated by the authorization server are expected to be sufficiently short-lived to provide similar forward-secrecy properties to using ephemeral Diffie-Hellman (DHE) key exchange mechanisms.
-For longer-lived access tokens, DHE ciphersuites should be used.
+For longer-lived access tokens, DHE cipher suites should be used, i.e., cipher suites of the form TLS\_DHE\_PSK\_*.

 Constrained devices that use DTLS {{RFC6347}} are inherently vulnerable to Denial of Service (DoS) attacks as the handshake